-Provide quick access to useful actions by adding menus and keyboard shortcuts to your Mac Catalyst app.
+Provide quick access to useful actions by adding menus and keyboard shortcuts to your Mac app built with Mac Catalyst.

 - iOS 13.0+

 This sample project demonstrates how to add menu commands and keyboard shortcuts to the menu bar.
 The sample app uses its

 New — Appears at the beginning of the File menu and contains two operations: Date Item and Text Item.